top of page

 The Magic in Tomorrow...

-It always begins with a whisper, it is so small and so quiet, most miss it.
+It always begins with a whisper, it is so small and so quiet, that most miss it.

-We are born into this world completely fresh, pure, raw, vulnerable and impression-less.
+We are born into this world completely fresh, pure, raw, vulnerable, and impressionless.
 We begin to grow rapidly and collect things along our way, lots of things.
-Most of those things are so heavy and so uncomfortable to carry that we don't keep them on the outside, we let them inside, they become something we think we are.
+Most of those things are so heavy and so uncomfortable to carry that we don't keep them on the outside, we let them inside, and they become something we think we are.

 Some things I collected along the way: